msh100/Xiaomi-Yi-Temp-InfluxDB/README.md

 This is a simple utility to listen for BLE broadcasts from Xiaomi hygrothermograph sensors (as pictured below) and push their results to InfluxDB.

-Since the devices broadcast data freely, there is no need to pair devices.
+Since the devices broadcast data freely, there is no need to pair them.

 This is designed to and known to work on a Raspberry Pi Zero W.